Proactive specialist asset management

 As Chair, I have overall responsibility for implementing corporate governance within Mercia Asset Management PLC (“Mercia”, the “Company” or the “Group”).
-Working with the Company Secretary, I am responsible for our corporate governance statements.
+Working with the Chief Financial Officer and the Company Secretary, I am responsible for our corporate governance statements.
 The Board is collectively responsible for setting the tone and culture of the Company and promoting good corporate governance.

 Mercia has been a member of the Quoted Companies Alliance (“QCA”) since 2015 to further its understanding of, and adherence to, good corporate governance practice.
-While adherence to the QCA’s Corporate Governance Code (the QCA Code) was not mandatory at that time, the Group sought to follow its recommendations where practical.
-For Mercia, good corporate governance is about ensuring that the Group is aligned with its shareholders’ objectives and that the execution of the strategy adopted will create long-term incremental shareholder value.
-In March 2018 the London Stock Exchange introduced a new requirement for companies admitted to trading on AIM to adopt and comply with a recognised corporate governance code by 28 September 2018.
-Mercia formally adopted the QCA Code on 21 September 2018.
+It formally adopted the QCA code on 21 September 2018, following the introduction in March 2018 of the London Stock Exchange’s new requirement for companies admitted to trading on AIM to adopt and comply with a recognised corporate governance code by 28 September 2018.

 Mercia’s Board has adopted the QCA’s Corporate Governance Code (the “Code”) in line with the London Stock Exchange’s AIM Rule 26, requiring all AIM-listed companies to adopt and comply with a recognised corporate governance code.
 This statement sets out in broad terms how Mercia complies at this point in time.
 We will provide updates on our compliance with the Code in our Annual Reports.

 From the date of our Admission to trading on AIM in December 2014, we have made robust corporate governance part of our culture and business values.
 Set out below is a detailed summary of how the Code is being applied by the Company and where the Company departs from the current recommendations set by the Code.
 Mercia’s governance framework is not static and will continue to evolve over time.